VA3HDL/hamdashboard/README.md

 Check updated demo!

+### 2024.10.16 Changelog:

+- Added website capability to tiles using "iframe|" keyword before the tile URL.
+Check the updated config.js file for usage examples.

 ### 2024.07.24 Changelog:

 - Added "Discussions" to GitHub options for users to share their menu and image sources and anything else interesting -- https://github.com/VA3HDL/hamdashboard/discussions